pooya-mohammadi/OpenCVPython/README.md

 # OpenCVPython

-This repository is created for the OpenCV with Python course.
+This repository is created for the OpenCV with Python tutorial.

 You can find the videos of the repo in the following youtube channel: